Efficient reduction of food waste in wholesale and retail trade

 Food waste and redistribution in food retail has been reduced from 1.76% (in 2019) to 1.54% (in 2020), which corresponds to about 246 thousand tonnes in 2020 in terms of turnover.
 We are supporting retailers and wholesalers to halve food waste by 2030.

 According to the Federal Government's National Strategy for Food Waste Reduction, total food waste is to be halved by 2030.
 In order to achieve this goal, all actors in the supply chain and consumers are called upon.

-With the existing data basis in the wholesale and retail sector,the amounts of waste cannot be quantified reliably, which makes it difficult to set reduction targets.
-The aim of this project is therefore to quantify and analyse food waste in the wholesale and retail sector in order to map trends from 2015 onwards.
-Based on this, concrete measures will be developed to reduce food waste.
+With the 2019 existing data basis in the wholesale and retail sector, the amounts of waste could not be quantified reliably, which made it difficult to set reduction targets.
+The aim of this project was therefore to quantify and analyse food waste in the wholesale and retail sector in order to map trends from 2015 onwards.
+Based on this, concrete measures were developed to reduce food waste.

 In order to promote the transfer of knowledge between science and the companys, project results are communicated within the framework of the Dialogue Forum for the wholesale and retail sector.
 This Forum is closely linked with the other sector-specific Dialogue Forums and the National Dialogue Forum.
 In addition, monitoring and accounting options will be developed in order to create benchmarks and thus to identify the progress of companies.
 Voluntary agreements will be made between the BMEL and the retail and wholesale companies as well as associations in order to achieve the goals formulated in the National Strategy for Food Waste Reduction.

 Data and Methods